achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      8.woe(Weight_of_evidence)

-     9.one hot encoding with multi category (keep most frequently repeated only)
+     9.one hot encoding with multi category (keep most frequently repeated only) (One hot encoding of top categories)

      10.feature hashing